Women's Studies Graduate Program

-- Doctoral Degrees - The Women's Studies Program does not currently offer a PhD but: 15 hours of Women's Studies graduate coursework can qualify as a minor field.
-If so, Women's Studies must be included in the qualifying examination and must be reresented on the student's doctoral committee, as appointed by the Dean of the Graduate School.
+- Doctoral Degrees - The Women's & Gender Studies does not currently offer a PhD but: 15 hours of Women's Studies graduate coursework can qualify as a minor field.
+If so, Women's Studies must be included in the qualifying examination and must be represented on the student's doctoral committee, as appointed by the Dean of the Graduate School.
 Individual Women's Studies graduate courses may be included in the coursework required for the major field, upon approval by the research advisor.
+Apply Now

 - MA Interdisciplinary Studies - Did You Know?
 Individual Women's Studies graduate courses might also be approved by major departments toward the coursework requirements of other interdisciplinary graduate degree programs.
 These include Ethnic Studies, Comparative Literature, and Fine Arts.
 Consult your graduate advisor to find out more.
 Of 3 subject areas, one can be Women's Studies.
 36 hour non-thesis option: maximum 12 hours in WS prefix or WS approved graduate courses; Students select exam or portfolio review.
 Thesis option (24 hours plus 6 hours of IS 6000).
 Faculty committee organized by Graduate School.
 Can include Women's Studies affiliated faculty.
 Apply Now

 What are students saying about our program?